Food Is Medicine

 Bitter Greens: Vegetables such as chicory, endive, dandelion greens and radicchio lettuce help to stimulate bile production required to break down fats in food.
 Bile production helps the liver to detoxify and bitter greens are therefore very important to be consumed daily either in smoothies, salads, soups or pesto for example.

-Good Oils: Omega 3 fats are anti inflammatory are therefore an important fat to consume daily.
+Good Oils: Omega 3 fats are anti-inflammatory and therefore important to consume daily.
 Sources of Omega 3 are: sardines, ocean caught salmon and mackerel.
 Fish raised on farms are less likely to have a high omega 3 content because they are feed pellets which are high in omega 6.
-Omega 6 is consumed in high amounts can become inflammatory in our bodies, predisposing us to more arthritic pain, and histamine related allergic responses.
-Grass raised animals will have a higher omega 3 content in their meats so by grass pastured animal products were possible.
-Non animal products are Chia Seeds, Flaxseeds/Linseeds, Walnuts and Macadamia nuts.
-All fats including saturated fat are vital for our bodies, they provide insulation to protect us from injury and cold, the give is the shine in our skin, hair and eyes, provide our hormones, give us energy and most importantly protect our cell membranes and our brains from damage.
+Omega 6 if consumed in high amounts can become inflammatory in our bodies, predisposing us to more arthritic pain, and histamine related allergic responses.
+Grass raised animals will have a higher omega 3 content in their meats due to eating grass rich in nutrients, so choose pasture raised animal products where possible.

 Non-animal products high in omega 3 are: Chia Seeds, Flaxseeds/Linseeds, Walnuts and Macadamia nuts.